How to Treat Yellow Stool: Gastroenterologist Explains.

 • Sticking to a low-fat diet.

-• Avoid butter, margarine, mayonnaise, fried foods, breaded foods, baked goods, full-fat dairy products, and any high-fat foods.
+• Avoid butter, margarine, mayonnaise, fried foods, breaded foods, baked goods, full-fat dairy products, and high-fat foods.

 • Shift to healthier fats (in moderate amounts) such as fish, avocados, nuts, and olive oil.